Feet, Forks & Finds: A delightful walking tour through Ingersoll

 Stop 3: The Ingersoll Music Academy

 The Ingersoll Music Academy is truly a hidden gem for music lovers both accomplished and green.
 Filled with fun instruments, knowledgable staff and a generally chilled out vibe, this shop might be the spot you find your next calling.
 Equally awesome?
 Be sure to check out the guitars that the owner, George, builds out of used skateboard decks.
-If you're from the local area, consider signing up for lessons or their Friday night Band Program once they re-start.
+If you're from the local area, consider signing up for lessons.

 Stop 4: The Wine Cellar and Cheese Shop